verbio-technologies/python-verbio-speech-center/README.md

 -f, --formatting
 ```

 This option will enable formatting on the speech transcription.
-Please check the [Speech Center streaming Soeech-To-Text documentation](https://speechcenter.verbio.com/documentation/index.php/speech-to-text-streaming/) for an updated list of languages that accept formatting.
+Please check the [Speech Center streaming Speech-To-Text documentation](https://speechcenter.verbio.com/documentation/index.php/speech-to-text-streaming/) for an updated list of languages that accept formatting.

-#### ASR version
+#### Speech-To-Text engine version

 ```
 -A, --asr-version arg
 ```

-This will select the asr version the speech center will use for transcriptions.
+This will select the Speech-To-Text engine version the speech center will use for transcriptions.

 > Please follow Verbio's sales department recommendation on which version to use.